 Should You Let to Benefits Claimants?

-Not all landlords are willing to take on tenants on benefits.
+Not all landlords are willing to accept benefit tenants.
 That’s your call.
-Nobody would blame you if you decided not to.
 However, bear in mind that the major sites such as Zoopla and Rightmove will no longer accept ads with “no housing benefit” or “NO DSS” in the listings.
 By not accepting tenants that are in receipt of benefits you are actively reducing the amount of tenants you can rent to.

 Excluding Children in Your Rental Listing

 Not allowing children in your properties is a bit harsh.
 It also eliminates a large sub-set of tenants.
 However, if you don’t want any under 18’s in your rental property, do mention this in your listing.
-This could be construed as discriminating against women, as they are often the primary caregivers of children, so if you do exclude children make sure there’s a good reason.
+This could be construed as discrimination, so if you do exclude children make sure there’s a good reason.

 How NOT to List a Property

 Never lie in a property listing.
-If the third bedroom is smaller than a pet crate, be honest and describe it as a study or nursery rather than a bedroom.
-If the décor has seen better days and the carpets could quite easily crawl outside of their own volition, be upfront and say the property needs some work but the price reflects this.
+If you have a very small room, for instance, be honest and describe it as a study or nursery rather than a bedroom.
+If the décor is not up to date be up front and say that the property needs some work and make sure the price reflects this.

-Don’t include a rental figure in the listing and then add on a few “extras” when the tenant comes to view.
+Don’t include a rental figure in the listing and then add on a few “extra costs” when the tenant comes to view.
 This is dishonest.

 Don’t discriminate in your rental listing